Energy contract management software is software for managing long-lived commercial, vendor, land, interconnection, power, and service agreements.

 - When a contract outlives the people who negotiated it, the document IS the institutional memory.
 If you can’t find it, the memory is gone.

-- Energy M&A hit more than $400 billion in 2024 (Bain), and global energy M&A values rose another 27% in 2025 (PwC).
+- Energy M&A hit more than $400 billion in the negotiated amount (Bain), and global energy M&A values rose another 27% in 2025 (PwC).
 Every acquisition means inheriting a contract portfolio you didn’t build.

 - ContractSafe was built by founders who ran a solar company and couldn’t find a CLM that worked for energy.
 It offers unlimited users, OCR for decades-old scans, and AI extraction across inherited portfolios.